acoustic-content-samples/sample-article-create/README.md

 #### 5. Load index.html in a browser

 You can do this right from the file system in Firefox, Chrome, or Safari browsers.
 Alternatively you can make the files available on any web server and open index.html in a browser using your web server URL.

+When prompted for a username and password,  you must use an IBM id for a user associated with the Watson Content Hub tenant specified in the above baseTenantUrl.

 ###Implementation notes